-The company has in place, an Anti-Sexual Harassment Policy in line with the requirements of the Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
-All employees (permanent, contractual, temporary, trainees) are covered under this policy.
+The company has in place an Anti-Sexual Harassment Policy in line with the requirements of the Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
+All employees (permanent, contractual, temporary and trainees) are covered under this policy.
 To build awareness in this area, the company has been carrying out induction/refresher programmes in the organisation on a periodical basis.

-The following is a summary of sexual harassment complaints received and disposed off during the year 2017-18:
+The following is a summary of sexual harassment complaints received and disposed of during the year 2018-19:

 Number of complaints received - Nil

 Energy Conservation, Technology Absorption and Foreign Exchange Earnings and Outgo

 The information on the conservation of energy, technology absorption and foreign exchange earnings and outgo stipulated under Section 134(3)(m) of the Companies Act, 2013, read with Rule 8 of the Companies (Accounts) Rules, 2014, is provided as Annexure 5 on page no. 76.

 Corporate Social Responsibility Initiatives

 As a part of its initiatives under Corporate Social Responsibility (CSR), the company has undertaken projects mainly in the area of education.
 The projects are largely in accordance with Schedule VII of the Companies Act, 2013.
 Since 2007, the CSR initiatives have been undertaken through the Thermax Foundation.
 The detailed report on CSR is provided as Annexure 2 on page no. 38.

 The details of the CSR committee and CSR policy are available on the companys website: www.thermaxglobal.com.